 March 7th 2017

-These are habits of successful intermittent fasting dieters - and they are surprisingly simple
+These are habits of successful intermittent fasting and 5:2 dieters

 "After looking at numerous studies which have compared rapid with slow and steady weight loss, they concluded that you would do better to lose it quickly rather than slowly.